KnowFlux/knowflux.github.io/README.md

 - **Poetry Grid**: A flexible, responsive grid system for browsing haikus, triplets, and other poetic forms.
 - **Random Poem Discovery**: A specialized "Read Poetry" feature that intelligently selects a random piece from the collection to inspire readers.
 - **Smart Progress Tracking**: A custom vertical progress bar (on specific long-form pages) that tracks reading progress with a soft blue glow.
-- **Static Search**: Powered by Pagefind for lightning-fast, privacy-conscious searching across all content.
+- **Static Search**: Powered by Algolia for lightning-fast, privacy-conscious searching across all content.
 - **Countdown System**: An automated weekly release countdown timer for upcoming content releases.
 - **Mobile Optimized**: Fully responsive design using modern CSS (`clamp`, `svh` units) to ensure a stable and beautiful experience across all devices.